 Step 1.
 The Gift.
 This is simple.
 Buy her jewellery.
 Go to Swarovski, ask them what special designer collections they have, and buy a pair of matching earrings and a necklace.
 A few sparkly alternatives are Carat, Monica Vinader and Links of London.

 Step 3.
 The Restaurant.
 Clos Maggiore in Covent Garden is THE place to go.
 Voted the World’s Most Romantic Restaurant, this is a no-brainer.
-Make sure you book well in advance and ask to be seated in the conservatory.
-If you can’t get a table, any other fancy restaurant will do.
+Make sure you book well in advance (like a year in advance) and ask to be seated in the conservatory.
+If you can’t get a table (because you didn’t book a year ahead), any other fancy restaurant will do.
 And dude, pick up the tab (yes all of it).

 2. Couples that have already spent Valentine’s Together